gam/kata-fizzbuzz-clojure/README.md

 The problem definition is as follows:

-Write a program that prints the numbers from 1 to 100, but for multiples of three print "fizz" and for multiples of five print "buzz".
+Write a program that prints the numbers from 1 to 100, but for multiples of three print 'fizz' and for multiples of five print 'buzz'.
 For numbers which are multiples of both three and five print 'fizzbuzz'.

 A further requirement for the kata:
 The FizzBuzz generator should be programmable; introducing new substitutions should be as simple as introducing a new rule.